Phichak-Kamin/CafeAndBoardgame/README.md

-## Introduction
-The Board Game Café App is a digital platform designed to enhance the experience of both customers and employees in a board game café.
-It provides a seamless way to browse board games, order food, and manage café operations efficiently.
-The system supports two user roles:

-Customers: Browse board game listings, place food orders, and settle bills conveniently.

-Employees: Manage orders, update menu items, track board game availability, and process customer payments.

 ## discription

 The Board Game Café App is a comprehensive solution designed to enhance the experience of both customers and employees in a board game café.
 Customers can seamlessly browse available board games, place food orders, and enjoy a hassle-free billing process.
 Meanwhile, employees can efficiently manage orders, update menu items, and track board game availability.